 I took every chance I could get to help flesh out the world of Fallout 4, including taking graphic design tasks that might have otherwise slipped through the cracks.
 I even took a turn on early versions of the main logo for the game.

-Fallout 4 was a huge game and there was a lot of work done behind the scenes that is not easy to show or explain.
+Fallout 4 is a huge game and there was a lot of work done behind the scenes that is not easy to show or explain.
 I and many others did everything we could to fill the game with as many great ideas as the tools and schedule would allow.
 It was the project that taught me the most about what a great team can do with a great design and the time to work on it.

 THE MECHANIST